Topological localisation and motility of active knots: Discussion

-These findings suggest several directions for future work.
-An important question concerns the collective behavior of active knot melts, where topology may govern emergent phases and transport—analogous to active topological glasses formed by unknotted rings~\cite{smrek2020}.
-Another interesting extension is that of eletrophoretic motility of active DNA knots, where it would be interesting to see whether the topology-dependent persistence translates into differential mobilities.
-Finally, activity may enable interactions between multiple knots on the same chain, potentially creating novel nonequilibrium topological states worth characterizing.
-More broadly, our results suggest that active knots represent a new class of topological soft matter, where knotted regions act as self-organized active quasiparticles with tunable properties.
+An important extension concerns systems containing many interacting knots, either in dense active melts or on the same polymer chain, where topology may generate collective nonequilibrium states and transport—analogous to active topological glasses formed by unknotted rings~\cite{smrek2020}.
+More broadly, our work identifies active knots as a new class of topological active matter, in which knotted regions behave as self-organized active quasiparticles with tunable morphology and transport properties.